 The normal hours of operation are from 8:30 AM to 4:30 PM, Monday through Friday.
 This position may require work beyond normal hours, including evenings and weekends.
 Some travel may be required.

-Proof of education, licensure, COVID-19 vaccination and employment references will be required before final interview.
+Proof of education, licensure, and employment references will be required before final interview.
 The Cuyahoga County Court of Common Pleas requires submission to a criminal history background check and drug testing prior to employment.
 Valid Ohio Driver’s License is required.
 Applicants must submit a letter of interest and resume to:

 Cuyahoga County Common Pleas Court